-Applications for the 2020 Echidna Global Scholars Program are now open.
-The Echidna Global Scholars Program is a visiting fellowship hosted by the Center for Universal Education (CUE), within the Global Economy and Development program, at the Brookings Institution.
+Applications are open for the Echidna Global Scholars Program 2021.
+The Echidna Global Scholars Program is a visiting fellowship hosted by the Center for Universal Education (CUE) at the Brookings Institution.

 - Applicants should have a background in education, development, economics, or a related area, with a minimum of 10 years of professional experience in either research/academia; non-government and civil society; government; or business.

 - Applicants will have an intimate understanding of education development issues and gender.